 Essentially, every GPU has a base clock speed that the inner workings move at.
 However, by boosting this speed, your GPU can handle a higher volume of information over time.
 Every graphics card is different, and two cards of the same type may be able to handle vastly different clock speeds.

-As such, some graphics cards have incredible innate potential for overclocking.
+As such, some graphics cards have incredible potential for overclocking.
 Others, however, are best left at their normal clock speed.
 Going through the overclocking process carefully is the only way to tell if your graphics card can handle the extra clocking or not.

 Drawbacks of Overclocking Your GPU